cs2113-f23/cs2113-f23.github.io/projects/project-2.md

 * a class named `GWackClientGUI` which extends `JFrame` and containds the necessary GUI widgets
 * `GWackClientGUI` must have an instance of a`GWackClientNetworking` class as a field (to manage the networking components)
 * `GWackClientGUI` must have the methods `newMessage(String message)`, `updateClients(String clients)`, and `sendMessage()` to implement the required functionality for those logical components
 * `GWackClientGUI` must define, as private classes, a `ConnectActionListener` and `DisconnectActionListener` to help implement the required functionality for connecting and disconnecting.
+When the user clicks Connect, this listener will then change the button's text to be Disconnect, and it should remove the `ConnectActionListener` and add the `DisconnectActionListener`.
+You can do that with the following methods:
+`GWackClientGUI.this.connectButton.removeActionListener(this);` and `GWackClientGUI.this.connectButton.addActionListener(new DisconnectActionListener());`.
+The behavior will be symmetric inside the DisconnectActionListener's actionPerformed method.

 Your `GWackClientNetworking` class must have the following code:
 * fields to store the information needed for a single connection